ogeesan/python-bpod-sessiondata/README.md

 # Create a dictionary
-from pybpoddata import load_sessiondata_dict SessionData = load_sessiondata_dict(path/to/SessionData.mat)
+from pybpoddata import load_sessiondata_dict SessionData = load_sessiondata_dict(filepath)
 ```

 I recommend using `SessionDataClass` for two reasons: because `pybpoddata.analysis` was built to work with `SessionDataClass` and because extending functionality with classes is perfect for this type of data.
-But it’s simpler (in some cases) to interact with the diction
+But it’s simpler (in some cases) to interact with the dictionary.

 ## What loading does